 The Vitreoretinal Service at Shroff Eye Centre offers expertise in diagnostic, medical and surgical retina.
 Diagnostics forming the backbone of every successful treatment, we provide a very advanced small pupil fundus camera for Fundus Fluorescein Angiography, and a precise Optical Coherence Tomography system.
-Treatment of all retinopathies affecting the eye due to diabetes, hypertension, vascular malformations and age related macular degeneration is possible with laser and anti-VEGF injections or surgery depending on the requirement.
-The retina laser service houses an advanced Argon-Laser System for Retinal Photocoagulation and also the Photo Dynamic Therapy laser system for treatment of Age Related Macular Degeneration.
+Treatment of all retinopathies affecting the eye due to diabetes, hypertension, vascular malformations and age-related macular degeneration is possible with laser and anti-VEGF injections or surgery depending on the requirement.
+The retina laser service houses an advanced Argon-Laser System for Retinal Photocoagulation and also the Photo Dynamic Therapy laser system for treatment of Age-Related Macular Degeneration.
 The department also boasts of the latest Optos imaging system which helps in pan imaging of the retina.
-For Surgical treatment the department is equipped with advanced Micro Incision Vitreous surgery system and with its team of expert surgeons caters to advanced retina surgery requirements including Retina Detachments, Ocular Trauma, Diabetic Micro Incision Vitreous surgery, Macular Hole surgery etc.
+For Surgical treatment the department is equipped with the advanced Micro Incision Vitreous surgery system and with its team of expert surgeons caters to advanced retina surgery requirements including Retina Detachments, Ocular Trauma, Diabetic Micro Incision Vitreous surgery, Macular Hole surgery etc.

 Additionally, a team of caring doctors are available at a retina helpline number to all patients for immediate attention.